Handbook of the Mammals of the World: The Handbook of the Mammals of the World Volume 5: Monotremes and Marsupials (published in June 30, 2015)

-Volume 6: Lagomorphs and Rodents I (published in July 2016)
+The Handbook of the Mammals of the World Volume 6: Lagomorphs and Rodents I (published in July 31, 2016)

 Initially it was intended to publish only one volume on lagomorphs and rodents.
 But due to the large number of described rodents Lynx Edicions organized a survey from summer to autumn 2015 in which a majority of customers decided in favor of two volumes.
 The sixth volume is devoted to the lagomorphs and 25 families of rodents, including the hares, pikas, chinchillas, the Laotian rock rat (a living fossil), the capybara (the largest extant rodent), and the diverse group of squirrels.
 The 60 colour plates are created by Toni Llobet.
-It covers the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 798 species from 27 families in two orders.
+It covers the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 824 species from 27 families in two orders.
 It includes a special chapter on the overview of rodents, on morphology, taxonomy, and evolutionary history; why rodents are studied; and tools for studying them.
 Edited by Don E. Wilson, Thomas E. Lacher Jr, and Russell A. Mittermeier.

 Groups covered in this volume are: